averkij/chatgpt-tools/README.md

 ## ChatGPT API mass query script

 _Upd.
 2 Feb.
-Script is not workong for now.
+Script is not working for now.
 It's, probably, Andrej Karpathy has came to OpenAI and fixed the bug._

 1. `pip install revChatGPT`
 2. Get API key on https://platform.openai.com/account/api-keys